Most of our outdoors is accessible only by car.

 All three parts of the CCHR Modern Transit plan – train, bus, and trail – promote car-free outdoor recreation

 The DMU rail transit running from Altoona to Tyrone, State College, Millheim, Bellefonte, Lock Haven, and Williamsport would provide convenient, environmentally-friendly transport to many natural resources.
-Stations in Graysdale, Lemont, and Millheim provide access to hike the Scotia Barrens, Mount Nittany, or Mid-State Trail.
-Boalsburg Station is near Tussey Mountain Resort, and the Airport Station can be used to access Fisherman’s Paradise.
-The Airport and Bellefonte Stations can be used together for riverine expeditions down Spring Creek Canyon.
+Stations in Graysdale, Lemont, and Millheim allow hiking the Scotia Barrens, Mount Nittany, or Mid-State Trail.
+Boalsburg Station is near Tussey Mountain Resort, and the Airport Station provides access Fisherman’s Paradise.
+The Airport and Bellefonte Stations can be paired with riverine expeditions down Spring Creek Canyon.

-The Penns Valley trail network is not only an outdoors amenity in itself, it also connects to many existing attractions.
-Trail access is provided to the Tussey Mountain Resort and Grange Fair, Colyer Lake for boating, the Mid-State Trail for backpacking, and Penn-Roosevelt State Park for camping.
-Additionally, connecting these amenities with local communities from Boalsburg to Spring Mills to Millheim would allow these towns to benefit from eco-tourism, serving as either destinations for a day’s walk or bike along the trail or as basecamps for higher adventure into the wilderness.
+The Penns Valley trail network is not only an outdoors amenity in itself, it also connects many existing attractions.
+Trail access is provided to the Tussey Mountain Resort for skiing, Grange Fair for festivals, Colyer Lake for boating, Mid-State Trail for backpacking, and Penn-Roosevelt State Park for camping.
+Additionally, connecting these amenities with the local communities of Boalsburg, Spring Mills, and Millheim would allow these towns to benefit from eco-tourism, serving as either destinations for a daytrip walking or biking along the trail, or as basecamps for outfitting wilderness high adventure.

-The new CATA route from State College to Milroy and Lewistown also helps to connect people with the outdoors.
-A stop in Poe Paddy gives access to many hiking trails, nearby campsites, and longer-distance backpacking adventures.
+The new CATA route from State College to Milroy and Lewistown also connects people with the outdoors.
+A stop in Poe Paddy gives access to many hiking trails, nearby campgrounds, local scout camps, and longer-distance backpacking adventures.
 Additionally, Lewistown provides many outfitters for rafting on the Juniata River, hiking or mountain biking in nearby State Game Lands, or horseback riding through the Tuscarora wilderness.